evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 {% endhighlight %}

 ## encoding the spec and prog
-Encoding is quite flexible, as long as you retain the nessesary information for the model to make the correct decision.
-You get to be creative here.
+Encoding requires creativity -- you want to accentuate the information for the model to make the correct decision.
+The run-time of the transformer algorithm is O(n^2), which is sensitive to the length of the strings.
+Thus, I simply try to minimize the length of the spec represenation.

-Keep in mind that the transformer architecture is an O(n^2) algorithm, and is sensitive to the length of the strings.
-This is especially true for our `byt5` model, which treats each individual character as its own token.
-Thus, I simply try to shorten the spec represenation, and I leave the program representation as is -- a string repr that you can call `eval()` on.
+Do keep in mind that re-naming the tokens comes at a cost of how the model can interpret natural language -- for instance, if you rename 'blue' as '+'.
+I am not too familiar with using language as specification (yet) but I will become good at it and tell you all about it when I can :).

 {% highlight python %}
 def spec_to_str(spec):